 Always make sure your server is completely stopped before editing world files or uploading new packs.
 If the server is still running while you make changes, your world could get corrupted or your settings will not save!

-Step 1: Prepare Your Behavior Pack
+Step 1: Prepare Your Pack

 - If your downloaded file ends in